D-Official/PizzaTowerSwitch-FMOD/README.md

 The new list of bytes is the bytes for the NSP.
 By doing this, you have either proven ownership of Pizza Tower, or you have committed piracy, in which case that action is proof that you know how to pirate games anyways and that none of this matters.

-Luckily for you, the `decrypt.py` script included in the repository does all of this for you!
+Luckily for you, the `decrypt.py` script included in the repository does all of this automatically!
 Just be sure to place all the right files with the correct names next to the script.